<img alt="" src="https://secure.perk0mean.com/182585.png" style="display:none;">

 In an already stressed supply chain environment, any type of railroad shutdown would certainly not help matters.
 As mentioned above, the negotiations between west coast dockworkers and the ports are still unsettled (even if signs are generally positive), so another major labor issue on top of that would be unwelcome news.
 The National Retail Federation (NRF) in fact, was among many organizations that asked President Biden for the PEB to avoid such an outcome with the freight rail network.
 After all, this is against a backdrop of a looming peak shipping season, which then leads into the holiday season - both periods of higher volume, higher freight costs and little patience for delays.
 Any rail service interruption would throw peak season for a loop, placing nearly the entire domestic freight burden on the trucking industry, which is dealing with its own stresses.

 Need help getting through all the supply chain questions and getting your loads delivered?
-Let us know what your business needs, and we'll work with you on the best solutions.
-You can also visit our Learning Center for more on freight and logistics - and us.
+Let us know your business needs, and we'll work with you on the best solutions.
+You can also read through our Freight Guides for more on freight and logistics - and us.
 Or start with one of the links below: